apacheignite/documentation/odbc-driver/querying-and-modifying-data.md

   ]
 }
 [/block]
-As you can see from the configuration, we defined two Ignite caches that will contain data of  `Person` and `Organization` types.
-For both of the types we listed specific fields and indexes that will be read or updated using SQL.
+As you can see from the configuration, we defined two Ignite caches that will contain the data of  `Person` and `Organization` types.
+For both of the types, we listed specific fields and indexes that will be read or updated using SQL.
 [block:callout]
 {
   "type": "info",